 - No additional licences or add-ons required

-DigitalAir offer demo kits containing Ruckus Networks R series access points, ICX switches and management access from their cloud hosted SmartZone solution.
-You need to speak to an account manager to discuss your project on 0800 310 2050 to request a demo.
+DigitalAir can provide demo kits containing ICX switches.
+Speak to an account manager to discuss your project on 0800 310 2050 or to request a demo.